 What are GPS tracking devices for cats?

 Unlike microchips, GPS trackers for cats offer you real-time GPS location information about your cat directly in your smartphone.
 And not only can you keep track of your cat’s whereabouts for safety, you can have fun finding out what your mischievous house cat gets up to on their daily adventures!

-Here are some of the main features of Tractive GPS Cat tracker:
+Here are some of the main features of the Tractive GPS Cat Tracker:

 ✓ Small, lightweight device that can be worn comfortably on your cat’s collar or harness